arstamm/arstamm/README.md

 - 👋 Hi, I’m @astamm17534
+- 🌱 I am a Computer Science major at BYU-I.
-- 👀 I’m interested in cello, rubik's cubes, and hanging out with friends.  ...
+- 👀 I enjoy cello, rubik's cubes, and hanging out with friends.
-- 🌱 I’m currently learning about computer science at BYU-I.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 astamm17534/astamm17534 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.